Guinea

 Trade Partners

-Guinea's most important trading partners are China and the EU, which together account for about 37% overall trade and 47% of imports.
-Important export markets for Guinean products are the EU, UAE, India, and China.
+Guinea's most important trading partners are India, the EU and China which together account for about 68% overall trade, over 74% of exports, and 61% of imports.

 Economic Structure